 Whilst a person is a member of Glasgow Southside u3a, their details will be held electronically and their membership form retained.
 However, if a member resigns or does not renew their membership, their details will be deleted and their membership form destroyed.

 It is a member’s responsibility to ensure that Glasgow Southside u3a has their up-to-date information and our records will be modified as soon as any new information is received from them.
-If at any time a member wishes to view this information, they should contact the Membership Secretary via email using membership@glasgow-southside-u3a.org.uk or by phoning the – 07508 122 866 - and they will receive a response within 7 days.
+If at any time a member wishes to view this information, they should contact the Membership Secretary via email using membership@glasgow-southside-u3a.org.uk or by phoning the Data Protection Officer – 07508 122 866 - and they will receive a response within 7 days.

 Glasgow Southside u3a’s principal method of communication with its members is by email.
 In order to maintain members’ privacy, all emails will be sent out as ‘blind copies’, so that members’ email addresses are kept private.
 We will communicate with those members who are not on email either by phone, if they have given their consent, or by letter.
 A member may choose to share their email address and/or phone number with other members, but we will not do so unless we have their consent.